 Nowadays, a fully charged lithium-ion battery can drive a 6,000-pound Tesla Model X over 320 miles on a single charge.
 It’s no wonder GM sold only a few hundred EV1s.

 As technology advances, so does battery development.
 The race to produce better electric vehicles has led to big developments in battery chemistry.
 This allows for lighter batteries with higher energy density.
 This new wave of batteries is not only smaller, but safer and longer lasting.

 Prices have dropped 89% since 2010.
 Analysts forecast they will decline another 34% through the 2020s.
 In fact, the cost of the lithium-ion electric vehicle battery is expected to drop 50% by 2030 from today’s prices.

 Thanks to recent price declines, batteries that power EV motors (called motive batteries) have boomed in the past decade.
 In 2018, motive batteries accounted for 53% of the entire lithium-ion battery market.
 That number has risen 100-fold compared in 2011, accounting for only 2.4% of the world’s total lithium-ion battery output.

 Cheaper batteries mean a reduction in EV production costs — and even ownership costs.

 This crossover point will lead to a massive jump in electric vehicle sales.
-The number of EVs is expected to grow nearly 100-fold in the next decade, from 1.45 million in 2018 to 127 million by 2030.
+The number of passenger EVs is expected to grow 20-fold in the next decade, from 6.7 million in 2020 to 137 million by 2030.